BESTenergytrade/simply/README.rst

 (including bid price) can be found.

 For both instances, once you run `match_market.py` the results will be stored in path/to/your/project/dir/market_results.
-Here you can see the results for the matches and orders in the network.
+Here you can see the results in csv-format for the matches and orders of actors in the network as well as individual results per actor.

 License
 =======